YXCS-cya/portfolio-showcase/README.md

 # 🧩 Portfolio Showcase

+> 💡 For reviewers: Each project below links to its GitHub repository.

 ## 🎓 Personal Statement — My Learning Journey as a Developer

 When I first began studying software engineering, my projects were small and experimental — a simple online chat system, a few games, without any database.